telerik/winforms-docs/controls/richtexteditor/import-export/plain-text/txtformatprovider.md

 ---
 title: Using TxtFormatProvider
-page_title: Using TxtFormatProvider | RadRichTextEditor
+page_title: Using TxtFormatProvider - WinForms RichTextEditor Control
-description: TxtFormatProvider makes it easy to import and export RadDocument to/from plain text format, preserving the document structure.
+description: TxtFormatProvider makes it easy to import and export RadDocument to/from plain text format, preserving the document structure in WinForms RichTextEditor.
 slug: winforms/richtexteditor/import-export/plain-text/txtformatprovider
 tags: import/export
 published: True